MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hyper-v/Remove-VMNetworkAdapterExtendedAcl.md

 ```

 ### -VM
-Specifies an array of virtual machines as **VirutalMachine** objects.
+Specifies an array of virtual machines as **VirtualMachine** objects.
 The cmdlet removes an ACL for network adapters that belong to the virtual machines that you specify.
 To obtain a virtual machine object, use the Get-VM cmdlet.